Eon37/QuizTournament/README.md

 ### From command line

-To build jar you can specify variables in gradle.properites and run from project's root
+To build jar you can specify variables in gradle.properites (for testing purposes) and run from project's root
 ```
 ./gradlew clean build
 ```